-Seasonal Allergy Melts
+Seasonal Allergy Steamers

-You can either fragrance your shower melts when you make them (store them in an air-tight container, if you do), or leave them fragrance-free until you’re ready to use them.
-This allows you to choose your oils based on your needs on that particular day, and ensures your oils are at their most potent.
+You can either fragrance your shower steamers when you make them (store them in an air-tight container, if you do), or leave them fragrance-free until you’re ready to use them.
+This allows you to choose your oils based on your needs on that particular day, and ensures that your oils are at their most potent.

-To Use Your Shower Melts:
+To Use Your Shower Steamers:

 Place one on the floor of your shower, where it will get wet, but not drenched.
 Then, breathe in deeply as the oils vaporize.
-These melts are long-lasting, so it’s quite likely they’ll outlast your shower.
+These steamers are long-lasting, so it’s quite likely they’ll outlast your shower.
 Just push it into the corner of your shower, and it’ll be there for next time.